Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Introduction

 \section{Introduction}

-Consider a frequent situation in wireless peer-to-peer networks, where every node wishes to broadcast messages to all nodes within its one-hop neighborhood, called its {\em peers}, and also wishes to receive messages from its peers.
-We refer to this problem as {\em mutual broadcast}.
-Such traffic can be dominant in many applications, such as messaging or video conferencing of multiple parties in a spontaneous social network, or on an incident scene or a battlefield.
-Wireless mutual broadcast is also critical to efficient network resource allocation, where messages are exchanged between nodes about their demands and local states, such as queue length, channel quality, code and modulation format, and request for certain resources and services.
+Consider a frequent situation in wireless peer-to-peer networks, where every node wishes to broadcast messages to all nodes within its one-hop neighborhood, called its {\em neighbors}, and also wishes to receive messages from its neighbors.
+We refer to this problem as {\em mutual broadcasting}.
+Such traffic can be dominant in many applications, such as messaging or video conferencing of multiple parties in a spontaneous social network or at an incident scene.
+Wireless mutual broadcasting is also critical to efficient network resource allocation, where messages are exchanged between nodes about their local states, such as queue length, channel quality, code and modulation format, and request for certain resources and services.

 A major challenge in wireless networks is the half-duplex constraint, namely, currently affordable radio cannot receive useful signals at the same time over the same frequency band over which it is transmitting.
 This is largely due to the limited dynamic range and noise of the radio frequency circuits, which are likely to remain a physical restriction in the near future.
-An important consequence of the half-duplex constraint in a typical implementation of wireless networks is that, if two peers transmit their packets at the same time, they do not hear each other.
-To achieve reliable mutual broadcast using a usual packet-based scheme, nodes have to repeat their packets many times interleaved with random delays, so that all peers can hear each other after enough retransmissions.
+An important consequence of the half-duplex constraint is that, if two neighbors transmit their packets \LZ{(or frames which are used interchangeably hereafter)} at the same time, they do not hear each other.
+To achieve reliable mutual broadcasting using a usual packet-based scheme, nodes have to repeat their packets many times interleaved with random delays, so that all neighbors can hear each other after enough retransmissions.
 This is basically the ubiquitous random channel access solution.